 JLIC – Jewish Learning Initiative on Campus: The JLIC is an OU program that was established in order to facilitate Jewish learning on college campuses.
 The JLIC couple works in partnership with Hillel in order to provide educational Jewish programming and to create an environment comfortable for observant students.
 Currently, the JLIC offers multiples classes per week.
 Additionally, Rabbi Darren and Avital Levin, our JLIC couple, work one on one with students to learn the topic of their choice.
 Follow our Facebook page at JLIC@JohnsHopkins.

 AEPi – Alpha Epsilon Pi Fraternity: This group seeks to bring all Greek affiliated Jewish students together for social and service events.
 Past programs have included Gelty Pleasures: Hannukah Party, featuring a latke eating contest, and a Hammentashen baking event to donate to Chana (a shelter for abused women in Baltimore).
 We are looking forward to future events that infuse Judaism into fun, purposeful programs that bring value to the entire Hopkins campus community!

 Orthodox Minyan: The Orthodox minyan holds daily Shacharit and Mincha/Maariv services as well as services every Shabbat.
 Learning programs are offered throughout the week through the JLIC program, including Gemara Shiur, Pizza and Parsha, and various guest speakers.
-All are welcome, regardless of background.
+All are welcome, regardless of background or affiliation.
 For the minyan schedule, Eruv information, or other features of the Orthodox community, visit www.hopkinsorthodox.com.